vdhamer/Photo-Club-Hub/.github/README.md

 Note that the tables are fully "normalized" in the relational database sense, meaning that redundancy in the data as stored has been minimized.
-Optional properties in the database with names like `town_` have a corresponding computed property that is not optional like `town`.
-Essentially `town` always returns a string value such as "Unknown town".
+Optional properties in the database with names like `PhotoClub.town_` have a corresponding computed property that is not optional like `PhotoClub.town`.
+This allows `PhotoClub.town` to always return a string value such as "Unknown town".

 [![Product schema][product-schema]](https://github.com/vdhamer/PhotoClubWaalre/blob/main/Assets.xcassets/images/Schema.imageset/Schema.png)